NGO Activism: Exposure vs. Influence: Introduction

+Second, while firms often respond to ESG pressure, recent work shows that such responses can be largely symbolic or involve asset reallocation rather than changes in underlying firm behavior \citep{duchin2025sustainability}.
+This raises the question of when external pressure leads to substantive corporate change rather than mere exposure or reputational adjustment.
+In this respect, we contribute to the corporate-finance and stakeholder-governance literature by identifying mechanisms through which firms internalize social and environmental externalities \citep{fioretti2022caring,allcott2022economic}.
+Our setting complements work on shareholder activism and gadflies \citep[e.g.,][]{brav2008hedge,gantchev2021costs,malenko2024information}: NGOs do not vote but act as external strategic coordinators that put issues on the ballot and help align dispersed investors’ behavior, shaping both the filing and success of shareholder proposals \citep[see also][]{chuah2024shareholder,mazet2023some,mcgahan2023new}.

+Third, our approach has implications for policy.
+For boards, early, credibility-backed campaigns are informative signals that warrant engagement rather than dismissal \citep{dimson2015active,kolbel2017media}.
+For investors and stewardship codes, credible NGOs supply information that helps coordinate dispersed shareholders on E\&S issues, complementing traditional voice and exit \citep{oehmke2020theory,gans2021exit,broccardo2020exit,saint2024exit,bonnefon2025moral}.
+For regulators, rules on AGM timing, proposal access, and disclosure shape the returns to NGO campaigns and thus the scope for private activism to substitute for, or complement, formal regulation.

-The paper is organized as follows.
-Section \ref{s:data} outlines the data, and Section \ref{s:empirical} provides background on AGM dates.
-Sections \ref{s:media} and \ref{s:influence} examine NGO campaigns as tools to gain media exposure or to influence firms through key stakeholders, respectively.
-Section \ref{s:reputation} brings these channels together by analyzing how NGO reputation enhances the success of shareholder proposals.
-Section \ref{s:discussion} discusses the results and concludes.
+The paper proceeds as follows.
+Section \ref{sec:theory} presents the model.
+Section \ref{s:data} describes the data, and Section \ref{s:strategy} outlines the empirical strategy.
+Sections \ref{s:media} and \ref{s:influence} examine NGO campaigns as tools for gaining media exposure and influencing firms through key stakeholders.
+Section \ref{s:reputation} brings these channels together by analyzing how NGO reputation enhances the success of shareholder proposals, and Section \ref{s:case} provides evidence from the quasi-experimental case study of the \emph{Fashion Transparency Index}.
+Section \ref{s:discussion} discusses implications for policy and future research, and Section \ref{s:conclusion} concludes.